 - strengthen social protection of targeted families by improving incomes and access to skills.

 - establish public/private partnerships including a child labour-free zone in Uganda Manufacturers Association industrial park.

 - improving Uganda’s implementation of International Labour Conventions on child labour.

 Speaking at the launch, the Deputy Head of Cooperation at the Royal Norwegian Embassy Ms. Lindoe Kjersti emphasized the role of CSOs in combating modern slavery and appreciated PLA for securing funding to implement this project which will enable them to contribute towards the implementation of SDG 4 and 8.

 Mr. Tollea Franco the Assistant Commissioner Youth and Children Affairs at the Ministry of Gender Labour and Social Development celebrated the timeliness and great relevance of this project as the government had just rolled out the National Child Policy 2020 - whose vision is- “a society free of exploitative child labour, in which all working children enjoy their right to childhood, education, dignity &full development of their potential”.

 Ms. Grace Mukwaya the Executive Director PLA noted that as an organization, they were playing their part and challenged all stakeholders to do the same by cascading the role of families in ending child labour.

-It is important to note that child labour denies children their fundamental rights such as right to education, right to rest and leisure among others which are important for their proper growth and these rights are upheld by international conventions.
+It is important to note that child labour denies children their fundamental rights such as the right to education, the right to rest, and leisure, which are important for their proper growth.
+These rights are upheld by international conventions.